• Skip to primary navigation

 Notes

-*If using frozen butternut squash cubes, microwave them according to the package directions and drain well.
+• If using frozen butternut squash cubes, microwave them according to the package directions and drain well.

-**Using the food processor is the easiest method.
-But you can use a potato masher or even a fork if you don't mind some elbow grease and a slightly lumpier consistency.
+• Using the food processor is the easiest method, but you can use a potato masher or even a fork if you don't mind some elbow grease and a slightly lumpier consistency.

 Nutrition per Serving

-Serving: 0.25recipe | Calories: 171kcal | Carbohydrates: 12g | Protein: 3g | Fat: 13g | Saturated Fat: 8g | Sodium: 380mg | Fiber: 3g
+Serving: 0.25 recipe | Calories: 171 kcal | Carbohydrates: 12 g | Protein: 3 g | Fat: 13 g | Saturated Fat: 8 g | Sodium: 380 mg | Fiber: 3 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Vegetable Recipes

-• Roasted yellow squash on a white plate.
+• Roasted mushrooms are served on a white plate.

-• Homemade coleslaw served in a black bowl.
+• Cucumber vinegar salad is served in a glass salad bowl.

 Comments

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating